szegedai/hun-date-parser/README.md

 #   'end_date': datetime.datetime(2023, 6, 9, 23, 59, 59)}]
 ```

+### Duration Parsing

+The duration parser can extract the duration in minutes from various expressions found in sentences.

+#### Recognized Formats

+The parser is capable of understanding a variety of duration expressions.
+Here are the primary formats it recognizes:

+- Hour and Minute Combination:
+  - Examples: `1 óra 45 perc`, `egy óra 30 perc`, `2 óra 15 perc`
+- Hour Only:
+  - Examples: `1 óra`, `egy óra`, `2 órát`, `3,5 óra`
+- Quarter Hour Phrases:
+  - Examples: `háromnegyed óra`, `egy és negyed óra`, `kettő és fél óra`

 ### Datetime to text

 The library is also capable of turning datetime objects into their Hungarian text representation.